MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Library/README.md

 ### Book availability

 ```
-The book is in the library
+Book 1, The Gruffalo by Julia Donaldson, is in the library
 ```

 ```
-The book has been borrowed.
+Book 1, The Gruffalo by Julia Donaldson, has been borrowed.
 Date borrowed: 2026-05-18
 ```